umalabs/auditable-authorization/README.md

 # Macaroons – made from scratch!

-Macaroons, made from scratch using a new recipe with the fresh ingredients.
+Macaroons, made from scratch using an UMA recipe with the fresh HMAC ingredients.